 In 2012, I signed up for an evening class in Creative Writing here, and that inspired me to return to writing fiction.
 So a year later I packed in my job to write a novel for a PhD in Creative Writing, which I completed in 2017.
 Then I started on the project that was published in 2019 as Finer Things.

-I’m working on a new novel about a fictional late 1980s indie band, and I have a day job in the School of Education at the University of Leicester.
+I’m working on a Victorian mystery novel inspired by a real-life case of disappearance, and I have a day job in the School of Education at the University of Leicester.